Shopify/polaris/polaris.shopify.com/content/getting-started/components-lifecycle.md

 ### What to expect during alpha

-- Usage is being evaluated, and may not progress to Beta.
+- Usage is being evaluated, and may not progress to beta.
 Evaluation includes any necessary research and data that supports why the component belongs in Polaris.
 - Components could be changed completely, or removed from the system.
 - Feedback is highly recommended and encouraged.
 [Create an issue](https://github.com/Shopify/polaris/issues/new)